Dorna Sports: Sale to management

-In November 2005 CVC Capital Partners announced it was to acquire the 25% and 48% shares of Bambino and Bayerische Landesbank in Formula1 commercial rights' holder SLEC and acquired the shares of JPMorgan Chase in December 2005.
+In November 2005 CVC Capital Partners announced it was to acquire the 25% and 48% shares of Bambino and Bayerische Landesbank in Formula One commercial rights' holder SLEC and acquired the shares of JPMorgan Chase in December 2005.
 This deal was given approval by the European Commission on 21 March 2006 subject to the sale of Dorna Sports.

-By divesting Dorna, the Commission concluded that CVC’s Formula One transaction would not cause competition concerns.
+By divesting Dorna, the Commission concluded that CVC's Formula One transaction would not cause competition concerns.
 Competition commissioner Neelie Kroes, said: “When the two most popular motor sport events in the EU, Formula One and Moto GP, come in the hands of one owner, there is a risk of price increases for the TV rights to these events and a reduction in consumer choice.
 I am satisfied that the commitments given by CVC will eliminate this risk.”
 Its final 71% stake in Dorna was sold by CVC for £400million on 28 March, selling the holding to Dorna Sports management.

+In October 2023, third-party sources were reporting that Spanish news website El Confidencial had suggested Dorna Sports could be available for sale at the price of €2 billion.

+Liberty Media acquisition

+On 1 April 2024, Liberty Media announced that it had agreed with Dorna to acquire 86% of the company for €4.2 billion, with 14% being retained by Dorna's management team.
+This deal was expected to close by the end of 2024, subject to regulatory approval.
+Due to a Phase-II investigation from the European Commission, it was delayed multiple times.
+The European Commission later approved the deal and the deal was completed on 3 July 2025 with Liberty Media acquiring 84% of the company instead of 86%.
+Dorna became part of the Formula One Group.

 Questionable practices

 In 2005, with the growth of the Internet, Dorna began the controversial practice of charging for Press Credentials for online publications.
 The "fee" varied from 100 euros to 1000 euros.

-Most newsworthy publications turned their back on this flagrant exploitation by the event promoter.
+Controversy

+2025 MotoGP Legends/Hall of Fame split

+In 2025, the decision was announced to split the MotoGP Legends from the Hall of Fame.
+The new Hall of Fame would only constitute premier-class (MotoGP/500cc) riders, excluding those who were successful in the lower classes.
+This move has been criticized by the MotoGP community, who have called Dorna and Liberty Media out for "erasing history", an example of this being Giacomo Agostini, who had won 15 world championship titles, being considered an 8-time champíon instead.